UMass-Rescue/age_gender_classifier/README.md

     poetry add [--dev] <package_name>
     poetry remove [--dev] <package_name>

-**Set environment variables:** Set the `PYTHONPATH` environment variable to make local directories accessible for import in your venv, and define any other vars in a `.env` file; follow `.env.sample`
+**Set environment variables:** From the project root directory, set the `PYTHONPATH` environment variable to make local directories accessible for import in your venv, and define any other vars in a `.env` file; follow `.env.sample`

     export PYTHONPATH=$(pwd):$PYTHONPATH
     set -a; source .env; set +a